BinhQuocLy/aws-terraform-three-tier/README.md

-# AWS-Terraform of 3-Tier Architecture with High Availability
+# AWS-Terraform Infrastructure for 3-Tier Architecture with High Availability

 An three-tier architecture, infrastructure by AWS and provisioned with Terraform.
 Ensuring high availability.